-For the regression on accuracy, we subtracted the mean of the bubble masks that led to an incorrect response from the mean of the bubbles masks that led to a correct response.
-And, for the regression on response time, we summed 1.5 times the mean of the bubble masks that led to a correct response and to a response time in the fastest quartile, 0.5 times the mean of the bubble masks that led to a correct response and to a response time in the second quartile, -0.5 times the mean of the bubble masks that led to a correct response and to a response time in the second quartile, and -1.5 times the mean of the bubble masks that led to a correct response and to a response time in the third quartile, and -1.5 times the mean of the bubble masks that led to a correct response and to a response time in the third slowest quartile.
-Prior to these computations, every bubble mask was divided by the number of one-pixel holes it contained to give equal weight to all bubble masks.
+For the least-square multiple linear regression on accuracy, the computations reduce to subtracting the mean of the bubble masks that led to an incorrect response from the mean of the bubbles masks that led to a correct response.
+And, for the regression on response time, the computations reduce to summing 1.5 times the mean of the bubble masks that led to a correct response and to a response time in the fastest quartile, 0.5 times the mean of the bubble masks that led to a correct response and to a response time in the second quartile, -0.5 times the mean of the bubble masks that led to a correct response and to a response time in the third quartile, and -1.5 times the mean of the bubble masks that led to a correct response and to a response time in the slowest quartile.
+Prior to these computations, every bubble mask was transformed into z-scores to give equal weight to all bubble masks.
+See Chauvin et al. (2005) for technical details.